basnijholt/nijho.lt/content/post/agentic-coding/index.md

 {{< toc >}}

-## 1. The Journey from Skepticism to Productivity
+## 1. From skepticism to productivity

 About eight months ago, I wrote about my disastrous experience with "[vibe coding]({{< ref "/post/vibe-coding" >}})"—where I let AI generate code without careful review.
 What started as a fun 3-hour prototype turned into a 15-hour debugging nightmare.